daveschudel/Fedora-KDE/hamradio.md

 # 2) Winlink

 K6ETA has a very good writeup on getting [Winlink running on Wine](http://k6eta.com/linux/installing-rms-express-on-linux-with-wine) but it's for connecting to your radio over a USB-to-Serial cable.
 I set mine up to use the TNC in the Kenwood D74 wirelessly.
+However, the built-in TNC will not support VERA-FM.
+I personally have a problem with using a closed proprietary system but I have to admit the speeds & error handling are superior to standard Winlink.

 ### Pairing the D74